gavinhoward/bc/manuals/bc/E.1.md

 enabled.
 This means that command-line history can only be enabled when **stdin**, **stdout**, and **stderr** are all connected to a TTY.

-Like TTY mode itself, it can be turned on or off with the environment variable:
-**BC_TTY_MODE** (see the **ENVIRONMENT VARIABLES** section).
+Like TTY mode itself, it can be turned on or off with the environment variable **BC_TTY_MODE** (see the **ENVIRONMENT VARIABLES** section).

 If history is enabled, previous lines can be recalled and edited with the arrow